alf45tar/ix4-300d/README.md

 ## Bonding network ports

 For best performance you could create a bonding between `eth0` and `eth1`.
-You can connect all of them to your switch or router and maximise the speed up to 2 Gbit/s and the
+You can connect all of them to your switch/router and increase the speed up to 2 Gbit/s and add redundancy.

 1. Install the `ifenslave` package
    ```